be a remote rock star

 The most important thing to remember if you are new to remote work or working from home is that you are the new part of the equation.
 Just because you are working from home does not mean that your home is now your office.
 Your family is not merely a distraction in your new workplace; you are the new variable in their living space.Talk to your family and make a plan that everyone can work with.
 Write it down and be patient as you all get used to the new normal.

 Jeremy Lucas | Strategist

-Keep a schedule which has time to walk away from your home office/desk.
+Keep a schedule that has time to walk away from your home office/desk.
 Everyone needs a break.
-Go for a walk as you are not in the office where you may get out of your seat more frequently to go to the printer, kitchen, etc. Even a lunch time or afternoon walk around the neighborhood will help with your focus and psyche.
-Make sure to close the computer and not look at your phone at specific times so you can give yourself and family focused time.
+Go for a walk as you are not in the office where you may get out of your seat more frequently to go to the printer, kitchen, etc. Even a lunchtime or afternoon walk around the neighborhood will help with your focus and psyche.
+Make sure to close the computer and not look at your phone at specific times so you can give yourself and family-focused time.